nils-werner/mdct/docs/index.rst

 All transforms are implemented as an un-windowed standalone transform as well as their lapped counterpart, along with windowing and overlap-add reconstruction.

-The implementation used here is based on the FFT wrapper published in [Borsi].
+The implementation used here is based on the FFT wrapper published in [Bosi].

 .. toctree::
    :maxdepth: 2
    :hidden:

    mdct
-   mdct.transforms
+   mdct.fast
-   mdct.lapped
+   mdct.slow
    mdct.windows

 Indices and tables